 - Finally, make sure to take along a few different payment options – and keep one of them, such as a prepaid card affiliated with Mastercard or Visa, in a reserved hiding spot.
 Think of this as your emergency cash.

 “We don’t think people should travel with just one card,” says Linda Sherry, representative for Consumer Action.
-“We even advise people to maybe buy some currency before you leave.
+“We even advise people to maybe buy some of the local currency before you leave.
 Another thing people can do is get a prepaid card as a backup.
 Put $500 on it.
 You can typically use them overseas to make purchases.”

 - Memorize or record in a secure place any PINs associated with your credit cards that would allow you to get a cash advance if you needed it.